complexphp/complexphp/README.md

 # Welcome to Complex PHP 0.1 Beta Version

-Complex PHP v-0.1 is PHP modified version to write make PHP and HTML more easier and responsive.
+Complex PHP v-0.1 is modified version of PHP  to make PHP and HTML more easier and responsive.

 # Why Complex PHP
 There are many reasons to use Complex PHP like:-

-- Include various of functions of Basic Functions, Regex Function, SQL Functions and HTML functions.
+- Include various of Basic Functions, Regex Function, SQL Functions and HTML functions.
-- Better experience in writing HTML with many of html functions to make your work more professional.
+- Better experience in writing HTML with many html functions to make your work more professional.

 # Getting Started